Hoeby/ESP32-Doorbell/assets/readme_first_wifi_setup/README_First_wifi_setup.md

 # ESPCAM V2

 # First time wifi setup
-When finishing the first upload to your esp-device.
+When you have finished the initial upload to your esp-device, you restart it in normal operation mode.
-Take your PC/smartphone to scan the wifi ssid's.
+The first time the ESP is started, it will go into Wifi AP mode, so  take your PC/smartphone to scan the wifi ssid's.
 In this example we have taken a smartphone.

 1).
 Open the wifi menu on your device and search for "ESP Doorbell" and select it.